-To install the replacement operator information panel assembly, complete the following steps.
+To install the replacement operator information panel assembly, complete the following steps:

-- 1. From the front of the server, thread the operator-information-panel ribbon cable through the panel housing in the server; then, connect the ribbon cable to the operator-panel connector (J50) on the system board (see "System-board internal cable connectors" on page 11 for the location of the connector). - 2.
+- 1. From the front of the server, thread the operator-information-panel ribbon cable through the panel housing in the server; then, connect the ribbon cable to the operator-panel connector (J76) on the system board (see "System-board internal connectors" on page 11 for the location of the connector). - 2.
 Slide the panel into the server until it clicks into place. - 3.
-Inside the server, secure the ribbon cable to the top of the panel enclosure, using the hook-and-loop fastener. - 4.
-Install the cover (see "Installing the cover" on page 91). - 5.
+Inside the server, secure the ribbon cable to the top of the panel enclosure using the velcro fastener. - 4.
+Install the cover (see "Installing the cover" on page 92). - 5.
 Slide the server into the rack. - 6.
-Reconnect the external cables; then, reconnect the power cords and turn on the peripheral devices and the server.
+Connect the cables and power cords.